basarat/demo-typestyle/09-fallback/script.md

 );
 ```

 Another kind of fallback needed in CSS is vendor prefixing.

-TypeStyle allows you to provide objects with a `-` in them (show `-` with autocomplete).
-Any dash is not case changed by TypeStyle. e.g.
+* TypeStyle allows you to provide objects with a `-` in them (show `-` with autocomplete).
+Any dash is not case changed by TypeStyle.
+* e.g. we can add smooth touch scrolling support for old iOS devices.

 ```js
 const className = style(